 I’m of the opinion that most of these issues, at their root, boil down to department-centered vanity and control.

 Sure, both teams have the ultimate goal of driving more sales.
 However, each has its own agenda for how to get there.

-Marketing feels fierce ownership of the brand strategy and voice and wants to craft the recipe for how to increase awareness and leads to fuel sales.
+Marketing feels fierce ownership of the brand strategy and voice and wants to craft the recipe for how to increase awareness and make your brand name and logo design famous.

 Instead of arguing one is superior to the other, sales and marketing teams need to be in sync to meet revenue goals together.